DeDuplicate/Jellyfin_wizdomsubs_downloader/README.md

 A Jellyfin plugin that downloads Hebrew subtitles from WizdomSubs (https://www.wizdom.xyz/) by IMDB ID and attaches them to your media so Jellyfin can use them.

-Status: Scaffolded.
-Subtitle provider implementation pending (WizdomSubs API integration).
+Status: Preview release 0.1.0.
+Core subtitle provider implemented; manual search & download working.

 ## Features (planned)
 - Search WizdomSubs by IMDB ID for movies and TV episodes